 Building and Construction Technology provides students with an unrivaled university education, which prepares our graduates for rewarding careers in construction management, sustainable building systems, and building materials technology.
 We offer a B.S. major, a minor, as well as a thesis M.S., professional M.S., and a Ph.D. degree.

-BCT is a program in the Department of Environmental Conservation and the School of Earth and Sustainability at UMass Amherst.
+BCT is a program in the Department of Environmental Conservation, the College of Natural Sciences, and the School of Earth and Sustainability at UMass Amherst.

 Educating leaders in the field of sustainable design and construction of the built environment is the core mission of the Building and Construction Technology (BCT) program.
 Green building is a rapidly emerging field that will remain an essential piece in the changes that need to occur to combat global warming.
 Despite the cyclical nature of the construction industry, demand for graduates of the BCT Bachelor of Science degree program remains strong, in both the residential housing and the commercial building sectors.
 Graduates of the BCT program take on leadership roles with their understanding of this technically complex field.More Information